 You have waited for the moment to finally adopt, and the birth mother is now in labor.
 This is the big moment you have been waiting for, yet there is a heart-wrenching feeling of worry that lingers.
 What if the birth mother changes her mind?

-Birth mothers do not make the decision to adopt because they do not feel love for their baby.
+Birth mothers do not decide to adopt because they do not feel love for their babies.
 Adoption is an option that makes sense to them and is in the best interest of their baby.

 Adoptive parents need to understand that birth mothers can and sometimes do change their minds.
 And if the birth mother is within that permitted timeframe, she is indeed allowed to change her mind.
 You want to read more about contested adoptions.